 What are lap dogs and why do we humans love them?

-Lap dogs are small dogs that can be easily picked up and even carried in the hand.
+Lap dogs are small dog breeds that can be easily picked up and even carried in the hand.
 However, it is important to know that not all small dogs are lap dogs.
 The personality of the dog is also an important factor, as there are many breeds of small dogs today that are too excitable to be held on the lap.
 These include agile foxhounds, which were originally bred for hunting.
 Lap dogs were bred specifically to provide their owners with pleasant and constant companionship in all circumstances.

 As mentioned earlier, lap dogs have not appeared recently.
 The first records of dogs for companionship can be found in ancient China, where royalty and noble families kept Pugs and Pekingese.
 In the 18th century, the custom arrived in Western Europe and its first famous exponent was Queen Charlotte of England.
 Yes, you may have seen her in the famous Netflix series Bridgerton!
 The real Queen Charlotte also loved lap dogs, and when she moved from Pomerania to the British Empire, she took her little Pomeranian dogs with her.